 Best large greenhouses

-If you want to do more serious greenhousing, a 10 ft wide greenhouse or larger is the choice for you.
+If you want to do more serious greenhouse growing, a 10 ft wide greenhouse or larger is the choice for you.
 The main difference with a medium-sized greenhouse is usually the width that enables you to make maximum use of the entire space.
 The length can vary between 16 and 24 ft.
-The options on these greenhouses are widely varied; for example, an internal partition with door so you have two separate growing areas, which gives you the opportunity to play around with temperatures and plant certain crops in the warmer area (such as tomatoes) and plant other vegetables in the cooler areas.
+The options on these greenhouses are very varied.
+Some offer, for example, an internal partition with a door so you have two separate growing areas.
+This gives you the opportunity to play around with temperatures and plant certain crops in the warmer area (such as tomatoes) and plant other vegetables in the cooler areas.
+Large greenhouses do require a certain budget and time investment.
+Not only will the maintenance be time consuming, you also need a large outdoor area to set it up.